r-lib/pkgdown/tests/testthat/_snaps/templates.md

       local_pkgdown_site(meta = list(template = list(package = "templatepackage")))
     Condition
       Error in `as_pkgdown()`:
       !
-In _pkgdown.yml, Must set one only of template.bootstrap and template.bslib.version.
+In _pkgdown.yml, must set only one of template.bootstrap and template.bslib.version.
       i Specified locally and in template package templatepackage.

 # Invalid bootstrap version spec in _pkgdown.yml